jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafety/task.md

 a.length // CORRECT
 ```

-To work correctly with such _nullable_ values, the [null-safety](https://kotlinlang.org/docs/null-safety.html) mechanism in Kotlin exists.
+To work correctly with such _nullable_ values, Kotlin provides the [null-safety](https://kotlinlang.org/docs/null-safety.html) mechanism.
 In simple words, in Kotlin it is necessary to handle `null` values separately for the program to work correctly.
 The simplest processing mechanisms are [`!!`](https://kotlinlang.org/docs/null-safety.html#the-operator) and [`?:`](https://kotlinlang.org/docs/null-safety.html#elvis-operator) (elvis operator) operators.

-`!!` operator simply discards the `null` value and works with the type as if there
+The `!!` operator simply discards the `null` value and works with the type as if there
 could be no `null` value.
-However, if the program meets with the `null` value,
+However, if the program encounters the `null` value,
 it will exit with the error ([`Null pointer exception`](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), or `NPE`).
 ```kotlin
 var a: String? = null